What is the ICS?

 The Consistency Check can become complex.
 There is no Undo button; to create a save point, use the Save All Changes button at the bottom of the screen.
 Try other changes and then revert to that saved point by closing the browser window and re-opening the project.

 Note regarding the Consistency Check: Please do not "fix" the selected items to remove inconsistency checks or test cases and submit them.
 Doing so may result in an invalid Qualification.
 Your ICS selections should accurately match what your product supports, even if consistency check errors or incorrect test cases generate.
-You can submit the qualification with consistency check errors and note any relevant TSE(s) on the test plan and in the Notes section under the Review and Submit tab.
+You can submit the qualification with consistency check errors and note any relevant TSE(s) in the Notes section under the Review and Submit page.

 Then, you can submit your project with the consistency check error(s).
 Your qualification will then be manually reviewed by SIG staff for approval.